myitcv/neovim/README.md

 A current, idiomatic example of a plugin written against `neovim` is [`neovim-go`](https://github.com/myitcv/neovim-go), a plugin that is designed to help support the editing of Go files.

+A further example can be found [here](https://github.com/myitcv/neovim_example); this example demonstrates on-the-fly compiling of a Go file.

 ## Supported platforms

 At the time of writing this package has only been written for/tested against Linux.